Yee-Siang/-_2021-/README.md

     - Learning : provide you a online dictionary, you can not only add new words but also have a little quiz at any time.
     - Setting : set your personal informantions & password.

-- Collabrate :
+- Collaboration :
-    - 鐘郁翔 : Deploy, Video making
+    - 鐘郁翔 : Deploy, Video making, Setting page
     - 黃政勛 : Memo page, Learning page, Frontend decoration
-    - 簡宏哲 : Login page, signup page, Spending page, Frontend structure
+    - 簡宏哲 : Login page, Signup page, Spending page, Frontend structure